magneticio/vampkubistdocs/INSTALLATION_CMD.md

 ```

 **rootPassword:** is the root user password for the installation.

 **databaseUrl:** is a comma separated list of MongoDB Urls in the form of mongo://host:port.
 You can leave it empty for deploying a new installation in your cluster.

 **databaseName:** is the database name in the MongoDB.

 **repoUsername:** is your docker hub username which has access to vamp kubist repository. **Ask us about it!**

 **repoPassword:** is your docker hub password which has access to vamp kubist repository. **Ask us about it!**

 **vampVersion:** is the version of the vamp kubist installation.
 This will be useful for updating the current installation.

 **mode:** is the mode of vamp kubist installation.
 This option gives vamp kubist hints about the environment that it is installed on.
 Valid values are in IN_CLUSTER and OUT_CLUSTER, which means that if vamp kubist is installed inside a kubernetes cluster or not.
-Inside a kubernetes cluster, vamp kubist will look for service account credentials.
+Inside a kubernetes cluster, vamp kubist will look for the service account credentials.

 Assuming, a valid config.yml file is available on your the folder, you can run: